Sterling suffers longest losing streak since 2008 as dollar surges

 The rise is the first time inflation has picked up in 2018 and leaves many British households still feeling squeezed - workers’ wagers have failed to keep up with inflation for much of the past decade.

-Data this week showed British workers’ wages rising at their slowest rate for nine months, up 2.4 percent annually, although there was a surprise fall in the unemployment rate.
+Data on Tuesday showed British workers’ wages rising at their slowest rate for nine months, up 2.4 percent annually, although there was also a surprise fall in the unemployment rate.

 “What is likely to be more concerning domestically is that inflation is once again outpacing wage growth, which will lead to the question over whether the Bank of England (BoE) might be tempted to lean towards another increase in UK interest rates,” FXTM market analyst Jameel Ahmad said.

-Reporting by Tommy Reggiori Wilkes; Additional reporting by Sujata Rao; Editing by Louise Ireland
+Reporting by Tommy Reggiori Wilkes; Additional reporting by Sujata Rao; Editing by Alison Williams